steinwurf/kodo-cpp/docs/source/including_kodo.rst

 Shared Library
 --------------

-In many cases, it is easier to include kodo-cpp as a *shared* library in your application.
+In many cases, it is easier to include the *shared* library in your application.
 With the following command, you can copy the compiled shared library to the target folder specified by the ``install_path`` option.
 In this example, we will create the ``shared_test`` folder for this purpose::

     python waf install --install_shared_libs --install_path="./shared_test"

-The kodo-cpp shared library is called ``libkodoc.so`` on Linux, ``kodoc.dll`` on Windows and ``libkodoc.dylib`` on Mac OSX.
+Actually, kodo-cpp uses the kodo-c shared library that is called ``libkodoc.so`` on Linux, ``kodoc.dll`` on Windows and ``libkodoc.dylib`` on Mac OSX.
 You can link with this shared library using your own build system.
-You also need to include ``kodoc.h`` in your code.
-This header file is installed to the ``include`` folder within the specified ``install_path``.
+You also need to include the ``kodocpp.hpp`` header in your code.
+This header file depends on other headers from kodo-cpp and on ``kodoc.h`` from kodo-c.
+All the necessary header files are installed to the ``include`` folder within the specified ``install_path``.

-Now we copy an existing kodo-cpp example (encode_decode_simple) to the ``shared_test`` folder and we compile it to a binary called ``myapp``::
+Now we copy an existing kodo-cpp example (sparse_seed) to the ``shared_test`` folder and we compile it to a binary called ``myapp``::

-    cp examples/encode_decode_simple/encode_decode_simple.c shared_test/myapp.c
+    cp examples/sparse_seed/sparse_seed.cpp shared_test/myapp.cpp
     cd shared_test

-The following command demonstrates the necessary flags for the gcc/g++ compiler (other compilers require similar settings)::
+The following command demonstrates the necessary flags for the g++ compiler (other compilers require similar settings)::

-    gcc myapp.c -o myapp -I./include -L. -Wl,-Bdynamic -lkodoc -lstdc++ \
+    g++ myapp.cpp -o myapp -I./include -L. -Wl,-Bdynamic -lkodoc -Wl,-rpath .
-    -Wl,-rpath .

 In practice, you should set the ``-I`` and ``-L`` flags to the path where you installed the shared library.